 What is it about the Holocaust?

-For me, it is partly driven by the five dozen members of my father's family – people he played, ate, and laughed with in the foothills of Bohemia and the streets of Prague – first wrenched from their innocent lives, then stripped of their humanity to their very nakedness, suspended in fear for years behind barbed wire, and then coldly butchered by their fellow human beings without mercy at any step.
+For me, it is partly driven by the five dozen members of my father's family – people he played, ate, and laughed with in the foothills of Bohemia and the streets of Prague – first wrenched from their innocent lives, then stripped of their humanity to their very nakedness, slaughtered immediately, or suspended in fear for years behind barbed wire, and then coldly butchered by their fellow human beings without mercy at any step.

 Men, women, children, babies, it didn't matter.
 Five dozen of them; count that number off.
 Slaughtered like chickens.

-Then its awful, grinding emergence – this hallucinatory mayhem thrived for just three years; and then its disappearance like a fleeting wraith, a vortex that had simply swallowed in one giant gulp the civilisation that was European Jewry, leaving just a dirty mound of the detritus of industrial mass murder, the shaking of heads, and seething, culturally-retarded, inextinguishable European anti-Semitism.
+Then its awful, grinding emergence – this hallucinatory mayhem thrived for just three years; and then its disappearance like a fleeting wraith, a vortex that had simply swallowed in one giant gulp the civilisation that was European Jewry, leaving just a mound of the detritus of industrial mass murder, the shaking of heads, and seething, culturally-retarded, inextinguishable European anti-Semitism.

 The hardscrabble Bohemian village in which my father was born.